Can B12 shots not work? Worse, can B12 shots make you even more sleepy and tired than you were before you started the injections?

 Can B12 Injections Make You Tired?

-Your concurrent B12-related symptoms and well-being are largely a snapshot of your B12 status 90 days ago.
-That’s because the life cycle of your red blood cells is 90 days.
-Every day, 90-day-old cells become obsolete, and are replaced by new, healthy cells.
-B12 plays a crucial part in their formation.
-So, if you only started injecting a month ago, then only about a third of your total red blood cells are ones that were generated under a healthy B12 status.
-Your anemia recovery will still be far from complete.
+Your current B12-related symptoms and well-being are largely reflective of your B12 status from 90 days ago.
+This is because the life cycle of red blood cells is 90 days.
+Every day, your body replaces 90-day-old cells with new ones.
+Vitamin B12 plays a crucial part in their formation.
+So, if you only started injecting a month ago, then only about a third of your total red blood cells were generated under a healthy B12 status.

-For that reason, you may still feel tired and fatigued, even a month or two into your B12 injections.
+In such cases, your anemia recovery will still be far from complete.
+For this reason, you may still feel tired and fatigued, even a month or two into your B12 injections.
 And it’s even worse for people who don’t inject on a daily basis:

 Vitamin B12 is water-soluble, so only a tiny bit is absorbed, and the rest is urinated out within hours.
 For that reason, you’ll want to inject daily.
 This way, you’ll keep B12 circulating in your system around the clock, ensuring adequate delivery to your cells and tissues, and the gradual correction of anemia.
 If you inject only once a week – or worse, once a month – you’ll barely see any improvement.
 This is crucial.